 Visit the Compliance pages for more information.

-Applicants must provide proof that they have earned at least a bachelor's degree (a master’s, DPT or other advanced degree is highly preferred) from an accredited U.S. college or university, or an equivalent degree from a non-U.S. university or college.
+Applicants must provide proof that they have earned a master's, DPT or other advanced degree from an accredited U.S. college or university, or an equivalent degree from a non-U.S. university or college.
 A degree in physical therapy is not required.
 Applicants from all health- or rehabilitation-related backgrounds (e.g., kinesiology, occupational therapy, exercise science, biomedical or rehabilitation engineering, etc.) are welcomed.

 - Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
 Transcripts must be submitted in a sealed envelope with the college/university seal over the flap.
 Please note that transcripts are required regardless of number of credits taken or if the credits were transferred to another school.
 An admission decision may be delayed if you do not send transcripts from all colleges/universities attended.